-The new version enables comprehensive participation in the deficiency report and ideas platform
+The new version enables comprehensive participation with defect notifier and idea platform

-With the development of the app, the city of Frankfurt am Main responded to the wishes of many citizens last year and made it easier to use the app with mobile devices.
-For example, if you notice a pothole during a walk, you can take a photo of it with your smartphone and put it directly into the defect detector.
-If desired, the app automatically adds the location.
-Reports are possible in the categories rubbish, road damage, defective road signs, traffic lights, street lighting and defective playground equipment and park benches.
-A category of accessibility is also planned.
-In the further course of the process, the current processing status of the notification can be called up in the app.
+With the development of the app, the city of Frankfurt am Main had responded to the request of many citizens last year and made it easier to use with mobile devices.
+For example, anyone who notices a pothole while out for a walk can take a photo of it with their smartphone and post it directly to the defect report.
+If desired, the app will automatically add the location.
+Reports can be made in the categories of rubbish, road damage, defective road signs, traffic lights, street lighting and defective playground equipment and park benches.
+A category for accessibility is also planned.
+As the report progresses, the app can be used to see what the current processing status of the report is.
 The input of suggestions on the ideas platform works in a similar way.
-The app can also support ideas from other users.
+Ideas from other users can also be supported in the app.
 The app has already been downloaded more than 1500 times.
-So far, more than 4100 defects have been reported and 222 ideas have been submitted through them.
+More than 4100 defects have been reported via it so far and 222 ideas have been posted.

-The new version of the app is available for Apple (iOS 10 and higher) and Android (Android 5.0 and higher) and can be downloaded free of charge from the respective store.
+The new version of the app is available for Apple (from iOS 10) and Android (from Android 5.0) and can be downloaded now for free in the respective store.